-In this post, you’ll learn what is soldering and how it is done?
+In this post, you’ll learn what is soldering and how it is done.
 Types of soldering and soldering tools, their application, safety precautions, and more.

-Soldering is the process of joining two pieces of metal sheets by the addition of filler metal with a melting temperature below 450°C. The soldering materials are used in the soldering process called solder which is made up of the alloy of tin and lead.
+Soldering is the process of joining two pieces of metal sheets by the addition of filler metal with a melting temperature below 450°C. The soldering materials used in the soldering process called solder which is made up of the alloy of tin and lead.

-The strength of the soldering joint depends upon the strength of the alloys and its adhesive qualities.
+The strength of the soldering joint depends upon the strength of the alloys and their adhesive qualities.
 After soldering, the residues of flux should be removed by washing thoroughly with water to avoid corrosion.
-The strength of the soldering joint is relatively low.
-Soldering is commonly used in electric and electronic applications, Sheet metal work wire terminals, sealing of metal containers and similar small parts.

 Types of Soldering